w3c/wai-bcase/index.md

 -   <strong>Minimize Legal Risk:</strong> Many countries have laws requiring digital accessibility and the issue is of increased legal concern.

-The article includes statistics, examples, and case studies to illustrate key benefits and risks.
+This article includes statistics, examples, and case studies to illustrate key benefits and risks.
 Please note that we use "web accessibility" and  "websites" throughout this article and that those terms are meant to include web applications and other digital technologies as well.

 {::nomarkdown}
 {% include box.html type="end" %}